noir-lang/noir/README.md

 Read the installation section [here](https://noir-lang.github.io/book/getting_started/nargo/installation.html).

-Once you have read through the documentation, you can also run the examples located in the `examples` folder.
+Once you have read through the documentation, you can visit [Awesome Noir](https://github.com/noir-lang/awesome-noir) to run some of the examples that others have created.

 ## Current Features